MrUnbelievable92/Bit-Collections/README.md

 # How To Install This Library

-Disclaimer: I firmly believe in open source - being able to copy/modify/understand other people's code is great :).
+Disclaimer: I firmly believe in open source - being able to copy/modify/understand other people's code is great :)
 I also want people to be able to step through code with a debugger.
-For those reasons I usually don't distribute DLLs.
+For these reasons I usually don't distribute DLLs.

 - Download the package and unzip it into your "LocalPackages" folder, which is located at the root folder of your Unity project (where your "Assets" folder resides at).
 - Start up Unity.
 Usually Unity detects new packages and will generate .meta files for you.